 Possession of a Controlled Dangerous Substance, commonly referred to as CDS, is defined under 2C:35-10, which is a chargeable offense with serious consequences in New Jersey.
 With the exception of smaller amounts of marijuana, if you are caught with drugs, you can spend significant time in prison and be assessed massive fines.
 Here’s a short guide to intent and distribution laws in New Jersey and the possible consequences of a conviction.

 Facing charges related to possession of controlled substances, intent, or distribution in New Jersey can have serious consequences.
 If convicted, a drug offense can become a felony, leading to severe penalties and long-lasting repercussions.
-At Lustberg Law Offices, our proficient New Jersey drug crimes lawyer can help you understand the weight of your charges under the state’s drug laws, analyze evidence, and explore potential legal avenues to achieve the best possible outcome for your situation.
-Contact us at 201-880-5311 for a confidential consultation to discuss your case and start your defense strategy.
+At Lustberg Law Offices, LLC, our New Jersey drug crimes lawyer can help you understand the weight of your charges under the state’s drug laws, analyze evidence, and explore potential legal options to achieve the best possible outcome for your situation.
+Contact us at (201) 880-5311 for a confidential consultation to discuss your case and start your defense strategy.

 Intent and Distribution Laws in New Jersey